YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 - Forums are primarily helpful for Projects with a significant user base or having trouble keeping up with inquires
 - Allows advanced users to help answer questions of new users
 - Make this Knowledge Base searchable
-- Can host on your own or use a slack channel or discourse or other options
+- Can host on your own or use a Slack channel or discourse or other options
 - Good Resources:
 	- [Knowledge Base Options](https://herothemes.com/blog/best-knowledge-base-software/)
 	- [Building an Online Community](https://geekflare.com/online-community-software/)